core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 information 21) or false data item (major type 7, additional information 20).

-The following example shows the encoding of leaf 'enabled' set to 'true'.
+The following example shows the encoding of an 'enabled' leaf instance set to 'true'.

 Definition example from {{RFC7317}}: